BEST CHOREOGRAPHY (MODERN)

-A thrilling and humane portrait of army life telling the stories of five men and women serving on the front line
+A thrilling and humane portrait of army life telling the stories of men and women serving on the front line.

-In 2008, choreographer Rosie Kay joined the 4th Battalion The Rifles, to watch and participate in full battle exercises, and visited the Defence and National Rehabilitation Centre for our Armed Forces.
-What came of these observations is this award-winning, five-star work, performed live in an Army drill hall.
+In 2008, choreographer Rosie Kay joined the 4th Battalion The Rifles, to watch and participate in full battle exercises, and visited the National Defence Medical Rehabilitation Centre.
+What came of these observations was the award-winning, five-star work 5 SOLDIERS.

-“Powerful, thought-provoking” (The Scotsman), 5 SOLDIERS offers no moral stance on war, but instead questions what it is that we ask of our soldiers and explores how the human body remains essential to war, even in the 21st Century.
+“An extraordinary exploration of modern war as a physical experience.”
+(The Independent), 5 SOLDIERS offers no moral stance on war, but instead questions what it is that we ask of our soldiers and explores how the human body remains essential to war, even in the 21st Century.

 Rosie Kay is choreographer of the Commonwealth Games Handover Ceremony and the hit film Sunshine on Leith.
 Her trademark style of intense physical and athletic dance theatre aims to thrill and move.

 Presented in Association with The British Army